aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 To open a document from a stream, simply pass a stream object that contains the document into the Document constructor.

-The following code example shows how to open a document from a stream:
+The following code example demonstrates how to open a document from a stream:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-OpenDocument-OpenFromStream.java" >}}